anisul-Islam/sass-documentation/README.md

 # SASS Documentation

 ## Learning outcomes
 1. Introduction to SASS
-1. SASS Variables & CSS Rules nesting
+2. SASS Variables & CSS Rules nesting
+3. Partials & SASS folder structure
+4. @mixin and @include
+5. inheriting css styles using @extend
+6. @if, @else if, @else
+7. @for, @while loop
+8. @map over items using @each

 ### 1. [Introduction to SASS](https://youtu.be/fL-XB_IpWV4)